Last updated: 27 May 2021

 Yes, and they’re not dependent on your being registered on the PRS.
 For example, many homeowners are eligible for free gas safety checks every 12 months.
 You’ll qualify for this service if you receive a means-tested benefit and fall under one of the following categories:

 You live with a child under the age of five

-You are of pensionable age, disabled, or chronically ill
+You’re of pensionable age, disabled, or chronically ill

 If you fit this description, you can contact your energy supplier for a free gas safety check without registering on the PSR.

-The Priority Services Register scheme is quite useful for anyone in need of a little extra help.
-Whether you’re temporarily recovering from surgery, undergoing hardships at home or dealing with a longer-term disability, get in touch with your energy supplier to find out more about it.
+The Priority Services Register scheme is useful for anyone in need of a little extra help.
+Whether you’re temporarily recovering from surgery, undergoing hardships at home, or dealing with a longer-term disability, get in touch with your energy supplier to find out more about it.
 Registering is free, and you’re free to switch suppliers at any time whether you’re on it or not.

 Find out what the Cold Weather Payment grant is, if you are eligible, and how to claim, plus more advice on cutting down your energy bills.Read More